s-macke/concepts-of-programming-languages/docs/exercises/Exercise2.1.md

 ## Pointers (swap.go)

-- Write a function to swap two integer variables in the caller function (2 ways)
+- Write a function to swap two integer variables in the caller function
 - Write a function to swap two integer pointers in the caller function (2 ways)
 - Write test example code ExampleSwap inside a swap_test file